chuigda/vulkan4j/tutorial/mdbook/en/src/introduction.md

 * [Physically Based Rendering book](http://www.pbr-book.org/)
 * Vulkan being used in a real engine in the open-source [Quake](https://github.com/Novum/vkQuake) and [DOOM 3](https://github.com/DustinHLand/vkDOOM3)

-If you want a C++ tutorial instead, see the original tutorial:<br/><https://vulkan-tutorial.com>
+If you want a C++ tutorial instead, see the original tutorial: <https://vulkan-tutorial.com>

 This tutorial uses the [`vulkan4j`](https://github.com/chuigda/vulkan4j) package to provide access to the Vulkan API from Java. `vulkan4j` provides raw bindings to the Vulkan API as well as a thin wrapper over said bindings to make them easier and more idiomatic to use from Java.
 What's more, `vulkan4j` is built on top of the [`Project Panama`](https://openjdk.java.net/projects/panama/) `java.lang.foreign` APIs, which is slightly more advanced.

-If you want a Java vulkan tutorial that uses a more mature package, checkout this [LWJGL-based tutorial](https://github.com/Naitsirc98/Vulkan-Tutorial-Java).
+If you want a Java vulkan tutorial that uses a more mature package, checkout these two LWJGL-based tutorials: [vulkanbook](https://github.com/lwjglgamedev/vulkanbook/tree/master), [Vulkan-Tutorial-Java](https://github.com/Naitsirc98/Vulkan-Tutorial-Java).

 ## Tutorial structure